Economy of China: Foreign investment

-Direct foreign investment in China, which totaled about US$1.6trillion as of the end of October 2016, directly and indirectly contributed about one-third of China's GDP and a quarter of jobs there.
+From 1992 until at least 2023, China has been either the number one or number two worldwide destination for foreign direct investment.
+In 2022, China attracted $180 billion.
 As of the end of June 2020, FDI stock in China reached US$2.947 trillion, and China's outgoing FDI stock stood at US$2.128 trillion.
-The total foreign financial assets owned by China reached US$7.860 trillion, and its foreign financial liabilities US$5.716 trillion, making China the second largest creditor nation after Japan in the world.
+Relocation decisions in 2018–2023 often leveraged established supplier relationships—67% of recorded capacity shifts went to existing suppliers overall (including about 60% in Vietnam and about 90% in Mexico)—with a gradual rise in new-supplier entries as firms expanded or built dual supply chains.
+The total foreign financial assets owned by China reached US$7.860 trillion, and its foreign financial liabilities US$5.716 trillion, making China the second-largest creditor nation after Japan in the world.

 China's investment climate has changed dramatically with more than two decades of reform.
 In the early 1980s, China restricted foreign investments to export-oriented operations and required foreign investors to form joint-venture partnerships with Chinese firms.
 The Encouraged Industry Catalogue sets out the degree of foreign involvement allowed in various industry sectors.
 From the beginning of the reforms legalizing foreign investment, capital inflows expanded every year until 1999.
 Foreign-invested enterprises account for 58–60% of China's imports and exports.

 Since the early 1990s, the government has allowed foreign investors to manufacture and sell a wide range of goods on the domestic market, eliminated time restrictions on the establishment of joint ventures, provided some assurances against nationalization, allowed foreign partners to become chairs of joint venture boards, and authorized the establishment of wholly foreign-owned enterprises, now the preferred form of FDI.
-In 1991, China granted more preferential tax treatment for Wholly Foreign Owned Enterprises and contractual ventures and for foreign companies, which invested in selected economic zones or in projects encouraged by the state, such as energy, communications and transportation.
+In 1991, China granted more preferential tax treatment for Wholly Foreign Owned Enterprises and contractual ventures and for foreign companies, which invested in selected economic zones or in projects encouraged by the state.

 China also authorized some foreign banks to open branches in Shanghai and allowed foreign investors to purchase special "B" shares of stock in selected companies listed on the Shanghai and Shenzhen Securities Exchanges.
 These "B" shares sold to foreigners carried no ownership rights in a company.
 In 1997, China approved 21,046 foreign investment projects and received over $45 billion in foreign direct investment.
-China revised significantly its laws on Wholly Foreign-Owned Enterprises and China Foreign Equity Joint Ventures in 2000 and 2001, easing export performance and domestic content requirements.
+China revised significantly its laws on Wholly Foreign-Owned Enterprises and China Foreign Equity Joint Ventures in 2000 and 2001.
 The Vice Minister of Finance Zhu Guangyao announced, foreign investors will be allowed to own up to 51% on domestic financial service companies.
 Formerly foreign ownership was limited to a 49% stake in these firms.